fgokeke/alx-low_level_programming/0x02-functions_nested_loops/README.md

 100. Write a function that prints the n times table, starting with 0.
 101. Write a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
 102. Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
+103. Write a program that finds and prints the sum of the even-valued terms of a fibonacci sequence.
+104. Write a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.